hohosInc/hohos/README.md

-<h3 align="center">How to run hohos locally ?</h3> <hr>
+<h3>How to run hohos locally ?</h3> <hr>

+Follow these steps

+1. Install Requirements

        sudo apt-get install python3
        sudo apt-get install python3-pip
        pip3 install -r requrements.txt

-Database configuration
+2. Database configuration

        If you use postgresql then
        Change name of databse, db user, db password, localhost, and you can leave port blank

        If you want to use sqlite3 then just uncomment the sqlite configuration.

-Configuring Settings.py file
+3. Configuring Settings.py file

        you can make DEBUG=True while you are working locally ALLOWED_HOSTS=['*'] in local

-Sensitive Information
+4. Sensitive Information

        There are some variables which are coming from either environment variables or from a file sensitive.py so you just create this file and pust those variables in that file or you can use environment variables too.

        #SENSITIVE DATABASE INFORMATION
        DB_NAME='xyz'
        DB_PASS='your_DB_PASS'
        DB_PORT=5432
        DB_USER='abc'

        #SENSITIVE EMAIL DATA
        SECRET_KEY='7yl&y17r&7h*#fk&whgdhgyys#^m$0+k$)l!-idm*md%w_ldcj'
        EMAIL_HOST='smtp.gmail.com'
        EMAIL_HOST_USER='your Email'
        EMAIL_HOST_PASSWORD='your email password'
        EMAIL_PORT='587'

+5. Now Use the following commands to build the required tables

+       python3 manage.py migrate
+       python3 manage.py makemigrations
+       python3 manage.py collectstatic
+       python3 manage.py createsuperuser to make a super user visit ip:domain/admin  to see admin panel

+6. Commands to run server

+       python3 manage.py runserver <ip>:<port>
+       // default port is 8000 and default address is 127.0.0.1 ctrl+c   to stop the server